 Potato Skins from Spudly’s Super Spuds

 - 4 large baking potatoes, baked and cooled, cut in half lengthwise

 - 2 Tbsp grated Parmesan cheese

 - ½ tsp pepper

-- 2 cup shredded cheese (cheddar, baked and cooled, cut in half lengthwise mozzarella or Swiss), or to taste
+- 2 cup shredded cheese, (cheddar, mozzarella or Swiss)

-- ½ lb bacon, baked and cooled, cut in half lengthwise mozzarella or Swiss), or to taste cooked, drained, and broken into small pieces
+- ½ lb bacon, cooked, drained and broken into small pieces

 - 1 cup sour cream